 EPA Encourages Homeowners to Care for Their Septic Systems During SepticSmart Week

-WASHINGTON — The U.S. Environmental Protection Agency will hold its second annual SepticSmart Week on Sept.
-22-26.
+WASHINGTON — The U.S. Environmental Protection Agency holds its annual SepticSmart Week in September.
 SepticSmart Week outreach activities encourage homeowners and communities to care for and maintain their septic systems.
 Nearly one-quarter of all American households depend on septic systems to treat their wastewater.

 Failure to maintain a septic system can lead to back-ups and overflows.
 This can result in costly repairs, polluted local waterways and risks to public health and the environment.

 “When homeowners protect their septic systems, it’s good for their health, their neighbors’ health, and their pocketbooks,” said Ken Kopocis, Deputy Assistant Administrator in EPA’s Office of Water.

 During SepticSmart Week, EPA will provide homeowners with tips for septic maintenance, including:

 - Protect It and Inspect It: Homeowners should generally have their system inspected every three years by a licensed contractor, and have their tank pumped when necessary, typically every three to five years.
 Many septic system failures occur during the winter holiday season.
 Therefore, EPA encourages homeowners to get their septic systems inspected and serviced now before licensed inspectors’ schedules fill up around the holidays.